 Bring your googles and snorkels because Cala Portitxol is a very popular diving spot, probably one of the best in the area.
 Due to the unique archaeological landscape, the beach itself has many rocky seabeds even near the shallow parts of the water which make it great for snorkelling and exploring.
 Many locals and divers visit in the early mornings during the summer to dive and explore the waters near the island.

-The water is crystal clear and transparent, which will help you see the schools of fish and aquatic life even within shallow waters.
-Within the rockier areas, there are urchins, sea snails, crabs, and octopuses.
+The water here is incredibly clear and transparent, so you’ll easily spot schools of fish and marine life even in shallow waters.
+In the rockier areas, keep an eye out for sea urchins, sea snails, crabs, and if you’re lucky, octopuses hiding in the crevices.

 Kayak excursion

-Siesta Advisor offer an amazing Kayak excursion which will have you exploring Cala Portixol, Cala el Pom, the Potrixol Island and its secret cave, Cap Negre and the Blue Lagoon.
+Siesta Advisor offer several amazing Javea Kayak excursions – one in on this beach which will have you exploring Cala Portixol, Cala el Pom, the Potrixol Island and its secret cave, Cap Negre and the Blue Lagoon.

 It takes about 2.5 hours and starts from the Cala Portixol.
 You don’t need to have kayaking experience as the instructor can quickly teach you the basics on the day.